 Macquarie's approach to conduct risk management is integrated in our risk management framework and is consistent with our three lines of defence model.
-Risk-taking must be consistent with Macquarie's principles of What We Stand For and the Board-approved Code of Conduct.
+Risk-taking must be consistent with Macquarie's Purpose, our principles of What We Stand For: Opportunity, Accountability and Integrity and the Board approved Code of Conduct.
 Macquarie has a range of controls and processes in place to identify and manage conduct risk, including:

-- new and emerging conduct risks are identified through the annual strategy and business planning process - conduct risks that may arise when Macquarie establishes a new business or product, or makes a significant change to an existing business, product, process or system are identified and assessed through the new business and product approval process - independent monitoring and surveillance conducted by RMG, in addition to front line supervisory activities performed by the business - the Risk and Control Self-Assessment requires businesses to identify and assess their key conduct risks - supporting the efficient operation of markets through appropriate controls and monitoring - where incidents occur, businesses investigate the underlying contributing behaviours and are responsible for recording all conduct related issues and incidents in Macquarie's Governance, Risk and Compliance system, and escalating within the set timeframes - performance-based remuneration reflects an individual's performance, which is assessed against a range of financial and non-financial factors including approach to risk management and compliance - an Integrity Office that is an independent point of contact for staff to safely raise concerns about misconduct, unethical behaviour or breaches of the Code of Conduct, and protects those who raise concerns under Macquarie's Whistleblower Policy - a global Staff Hotline for staff who wish to speak up anonymously - a Customer Advocate Office (ANZ only) to promote fair and reasonable customer complaint outcomes and to review and assist with determining escalated customer complaints.
+- new and emerging conduct risks are identified through the Annual Strategy Review and Business Planning process - conduct risks that may arise when Macquarie establishes a new business or product, or makes a significant change to an existing business, product, process or system are identified and assessed through the New Product and Business Approval process - independent monitoring and surveillance conducted by RMG, in addition to front line supervisory activities performed by the business - the Risk and Control Self-Assessments require businesses to identify and assess their relevant risk event types related to conduct risk, supporting the efficient operation of markets through appropriate controls and monitoring - where incidents occur, businesses investigate the underlying contributing behaviours and are responsible for recording conduct-related issues and incidents in Macquarie's Governance, Risk and Compliance system, and escalating within the set timeframes - performance-based remuneration reflects an individual's performance, which is assessed against a range of financial and non-financial factors including approach to risk management and compliance - an Integrity Office which is an internally independent function where staff can safely raise concerns about improper conduct, unethical behaviour or breaches of the Code of Conduct, and protects those who raise concerns under Macquarie's Whistleblower Policy - an Integrity Hotline for staff and external parties who wish to speak up anonymously.